info

-Meet Hiram Núñez
+Meet Hiram Núñez (@HiramFromTheChi)

-One of the best no-code enthusiasts whose tool stack counts 80+ tools is Hiram Núñez.
-Hiram is a person who is constantly up for another challenge, he is the Founder of Swyftlight and Tee Tweets, UX Content Strategist at Ernst & Young, Marketing & Automation Expert at HubSpot, and Head of Templates at Baserow (we are lucky to have Hiram on board).
+Hiram is always up for a challenge.
+He is the Founder of Swyftlight and Tee Tweets, a UX Content Strategist at Ernst & Young, a Marketing & Automation Expert at HubSpot, and the Head of Templates at Baserow (we’re lucky to have him on board).

-What are the 3 things you like about the no-code development?
+What do you like about no-code development?

 The first thing that comes to mind is the democratization of development.
 The reason is that this leads to opportunities that others might not otherwise have.

 The fact that you can build an Uber clone without writing a line of code is mind-blowing.
 Just recently, I saw someone build a Canva clone without code.
-If this is what’s happening now, imagine what the landscape will look like in two years, let alone ten.
+If this is what’s happening now, imagine what the no-code landscape will look like in two years, let alone ten.

-What are the 3 things you dislike about no-code development?
+What do you dislike about no-code development?

 Some people are trying to build a following just because it’s trendy and “cool” right now.
-Many are riding this wave out of selfish reasons to try to capitalize on the movement and be seen as “The No-Code Guy” or as “The [something-else-related-to-no-code] Guy.”
+Many are riding this wave out of selfish reasons to try to capitalize on the movement and be seen as “The No-Code Guy” or as “The \[something-else-related-to-no-code\] Guy.”

 People’s entire businesses were on the brink of collapse.
 It garnered so much attention that Bubble’s forum literally broke.
 This relates to a bunch of other different issues that exist too, of course, but the fact that a pricing structure caused that much commotion is representative of larger issues that have to do with vendor lock-in.